Using Storybook with RedwoodJS - Lunchdev

 00:43:34 - Anthony Campolo

-Velocity, I think, is the idea of, like, think about, like Rob was saying how much time you spend fiddling with your.
-Setting up your database and getting your components in the right.
-In the right state and all that kind of stuff.
+Velocity, I think, is the idea.
+Think about, like Rob was saying, how much time you spend fiddling with setting up your database and getting your components in the right state and all that kind of stuff.
 It kind of just spits it all out for you.
 I thought it was really cool.
-The first time I used this was the first.
-The way I liken it, it was like that moment in wizard of Oz when Dorothy opens the door and it goes from black and white to color.
-So just like you were dealing with all this react code that was all super, super confusing.
-And then it's just like, can I just see what all this stuff actually looks like?
-And then you just hit a button and then it's all there and you can just kind of go through it.
+The way I liken it is that it was like that moment in The Wizard of Oz when Dorothy opens the door and it goes from black and white to color.
+You were dealing with all this React code that was all super confusing, and then it's just like, can I just see what all this stuff actually looks like?
+And then you just hit a button and it's all there, and you can just kind of go through it.
 So I think it's a really powerful tool for beginners.
-And it's unfortunate that these types of tools require so much work and configuration to get going, because then the people I think who would benefit most from them have a hard time actually getting access.
+And it's unfortunate that these types of tools require so much work and configuration to get going, because then the people who would benefit most from them have a hard time actually getting access.
 So that's also why we wanted to really integrate it into the framework.

 00:44:27 - Anthony Campolo